alexpunct/simple-log-request-docker/README.md

 3. Build the docker image `./build.sh`
 4. Run the container `./run.sh`

-Now you can send a request to your server and see the it.
+Now you can send a request to your server (port 8888 default) and see it.
 Useful for webhooks debugging.

+### Optional

+You can change the port by editing the `server.js` and `run.sh` files.
+Ideally you'd configure this via environment variables but I don't have time now :)